jhillenbrand/Plotlify/README.md

 ## Function

-based on HTML Templates for specific plots, the Plotlify.java Class contains static methods for<br>
+based on a HTML Template for plotly.js, the Plotlify.java Class contains static methods for<br>
-populating these templates with actual data and to export those templates to a HTML file, that can be shared with anybody with a browser.
+populating this template with actual data and to export those templates to a HTML file, that can be shared with and viewed by anybody with a browser.

 ```javascript
 @Test